atan2f/atan2608/README.md

 Enable it by clicking the **CH3 column header** in the FM-page CH PART matrix;
 that reveals the **FM3 SP** tab (its full editor) and the **FM CH3 SP** routing row on the GLOBAL page.
-It's **monophonic** (authentic to the hardware) with last-note priority, and every note re-attacks like a real chip retrigger.
+It's **monophonic** (authentic to the hardware) with last-note priority and no held-note recall: releasing the sounding note does not resume an earlier held note.
+Every note re-attacks like a real chip retrigger.

 - **Multi-frequency mode** (default): four operators, each with its own COARSE/CENTS detune and key-follow or fixed pitch - great for bell/cluster